John Thomas Blackburn

-John Thomas Blackburn (January 24, 1912 – March 21, 1994) was an American naval aviator, World War II flying ace, and the first commanding officer of the famed F4U Corsair squadron VF-17 Jolly Rogers.
+John Thomas "Tom" Blackburn (January 24, 1912 – March 21, 1994) was an American naval aviator, World War II flying ace, and the first commanding officer of the famed F4U Corsair squadron VF-17 Jolly Rogers.
+In 1970, Grumman named its carrier-capable, supersonic F-14 fighter jet the "Tomcat" in part to honor Blackburn's contributions to Naval aviation in WW II.
+(See Awards and Decorations below.)

 Early life

-John Thomas Blackburn was born in Annapolis, Maryland, and raised in Washington, D.C., and graduated from Western High School.
-His father and brother were naval officers.
+John Thomas Blackburn was born in Annapolis, Maryland, to Captain Paul P. Blackburn, Sr. and Nell Carey, of Omaha, Nebraska, who raised him in Washington, D.C., where he graduated from Western High School.
+He had an older brother, Vice Admiral Paul P. "Brick" Blackburn, Jr. and a younger sister, Elinor Carey Blackburn.
+John Thomas Blackburn's father and brother also played significant roles in WW II and the Vietnam War.
+(See Family and Later Years below.)

 Navy career

-Blackburn graduated from the United States Naval Academy in 1933, became a Naval Aviator, and was a flight instructor in 1941 when the United States entered World War II.
+Blackburn graduated from the United States Naval Academy in 1933, where he played water polo.
+He trained as a Naval Aviator and became a flight instructor in 1941 when the United States entered World War II.

 Lieutenant Commander Blackburn was anxious to get into combat, but was relegated to flying the Brewster F2A Buffalo at Opa Locka Naval Air Station, near Miami.